Gregory W. Fischer, MD

 New York, NY 10029

-Dr. Gregory Fischer is the Director of Adult Cardiothoracic Anesthesia.
+Dr. Gregory Fischer is the Director of Adult Cardiothoracic Anesthesia at The Mount Sinai Hospital.
 With broad clinical expertise and research interests that include brain oxygenation monitoring and three-dimensional echocardiography, Dr. Fischer is an active clinician, a productive researcher and a gifted lecturer.
 His most recent manuscript on predictors of vasoplegic syndrome has just been accepted for publication in Circulation.

 Dr. Fischer received his medical degree from the University of Zurich, Switzerland.
 After graduation he completed his residency in Anesthesiology and Critical Care in major medical centers throughout Switzerland.
 After successfully completing a fellowship program in Cardiothoracic Anesthesia at The Mount Sinai Medical Center he join our staff.
 Dr Fischer has been an attending cardiac anesthesiologist at Mount Sinai since 2004.
 Additionally, Dr Fischer shares his time as a critical care physician in the Cardiothoracic Surgery Intensive Care Unit.